WindowsCommandPrompt/IPPTReady/README.md

         <li align = "justify">Implemented the rough user interface for the Run activity, PushUp activity based on the initial conceptualized design</li>
         <li align = "justify">Ensured that the user is able to exit the Run and PushUp activity to navigate to other activities within the application</li>
         <li align = "justify">Added multiple user dialogs which prompts the user for permissions before actually performing an action programmatically within the application.
 This is to let the user what actually happens once the user clicks on a certain button, container, present within the layout</li>
-        <li align = "justify">Ensured that both the stopwatch and the countdown timer in the Run and PushUp activity is synchronized</li>
+        <li align = "justify">Ensured that both the stopwatch and the countdown timer in the Run and PushUp activity is synchronized, meaning that the stopwatch would be able to start and stop upon the user's interaction with the run activity, and the countdown timer would be able to reset itself and go back to the initial value of 60 seconds for the countdown timer within the SitUp activity</li>
         <li align = "justify">Ensured that the timing that is recorded within the Run activity and the number of push ups done from the PushUp activity has been successfully recorded and transferred from one intent to another and eventually into the Firebase Firestore database</li>
       </ol>
     </td>